 - Navigate to the Client's Overview page.

-- Click +Create New > Diagnosis & Treatment Plan.
+- Click New > Diagnosis & Treatment Plan.

 - If you have a previous treatment plan stored for this client, click Create from previous.

-- Then you'll see the new treatment plan populated with the information from the previous plan.
+- You'll then see the new treatment plan populated with the information from the previous plan.
 You may edit this information as necessary to reflect any new information.

 - Click Save.
 This will take you back to the client's Overview page where you can see that the new treatment plan and the original plan are both saved and still accessible.